nairobilug/nairobilug.or.ke/content/pages/about-us.md

 Title: About Us
-Date: 2013-10-8 13:00
+Date: 2013-10-08 13:00
 Category: Pages
 Slug: about-us
-Author: Multiple
+Authors: Ken King'ori, Raymond Wanyoike
-Summary: The Nairobi GNU/Linux User Group.
+Summary: About the Nairobi GNU/Linux User Group.

 The Nairobi GNU/Linux Users Group is a not-for-profit community serving the greater Nairobi area.
 We are a collection of people dedicated to GNU/Linux, Free Software, Open Source, and related topics.
 Our goals include education, advocacy, support and community.